BDC Hamburger Icon

 • Hot desking

 SMBs with higher call volumes should also consider Ooma Enterprise.
-This tailored offering has sophisticated contact center features at economical prices.
+The tailored offering has sophisticated contact center features at economical prices.
 [Do you need more flexibility due to call volume seasonality?
 Check out our review of Vonage, our top pick for plan customization.]

 Implementation and Onboarding